Asclepias amplexicaulis (Clasping Milkweed)

 Where to buy native seed and plants ↓

-Photos courtesy Peter M. Dziuk, taken in Winona County
+Photos by Peter M. Dziuk taken in Winona County.

 Have you seen this plant in Minnesota, or have any other comments about it?